MissMeg/techdegree-project10/README.md

 You've been tasked with creating a library management system for a small library.
 The librarian has been using a simple sqlite database and has been entering data in manually.
 The librarian wants a more intuitive way to handle the library's books, patrons and loans.

 You'll be given static HTML designs, a set of requirements and the existing SQLite database.
 You'll be required to implement a dynamic website using Express, Pug, and the SQL ORM Sequelize.

-I will be completing all requirements including the exceeds expectations.